9th April 2018

-In simple terms, the law requires that for a legal challenge against a Returning Officer to succeed, there must have substantial non-compliance with the rules, and that that non- compliance has effected the result.
-It is a high lethal hurdle.
+In simple terms, the law requires that for a legal challenge against a Returning Officer to succeed, there must have substantial non-compliance with the rules and that that non- compliance has affected the result.
+It is a high, lethal hurdle.
 And then there’s the funding question.

 Don’t panic if you do have a problem, talk to the team, talk to your contacts, look up the law, remember the provisions that are there to help.